 It’s best to cook the potato gnocchi as soon as you’ve made them.
 If you don’t want to eat them right away, the gnocchi can be cooked and then frozen in individual serving size plastic bags.
 Do not thaw before cooking.–Editors of The Silver Spoon

 LC Gnocchi Note

-We may not know all there is to Italian cooking like a nonna would, but we do at least know where to turn when we’re not certain and there’s no nonna around: The Silver Spoon.
+We don’t know all there is to Italian cooking, but we do know where to turn when we’re not certain and there’s no nonna around: The Silver Spoon.
 It’s yet to disappoint.
 Take these pillowy little poufs of potato-y perfection—gnocchi.
 We think you, too, will be quite far from disappointed.

 Potato Gnocchi Recipe